 In The Number of the Beast, Lazarus Long finds that his plan fails when his ship's computer tells the truth.
 He then mentions that the computer was never designed to lie, as it would be foolish to trust your life to a ship that doesn't give accurate information.

 The A.I. in Dan Simmons's Hyperion Cantos have more or less taken over humanity (and then apparently seceded peacefully to contemplate on their own, but not before giving teleporters ("farcasters") to humanity).
-Turns out, of course, that those farcasters are the physical bits of the Ultimate Intelligence project.
+Turns out, of course, that the 'Technocore' orchestrated the "destruction" (in actuality, theft) of 'Old Earth', the near annihilation of the human race at the end of The Fall of Hyperion and subsequent covert enslavement of what remained of humanity through the cruciform parasite.
+And those farcasters?
+They are the physical, computing bits of the Core's attempt to built 'God' through their Ultimate Intelligence project.

 In Saberhagen's Octagon, a boy uses a supercomputer to play a game.
 Unfortunately, he neglects to tell it where the game ends and the real world begins.

 Orion: First Encounter: The ship's computer is a mostly harmless version of this, though Sam admits that it still has "Kinks."
 Possibly played straight with the Techno Droids, robots who want to boil organic life into oil, but that may have been a part of their original programming.